Joseph Plottel: Main commissions

 In the later 1930s, Plottel's work became increasingly Moderne, with examples such as the 1935 Beehive Building (92 to 94 Elizabeth Street Melbourne) and 1937 Yoffa House (187 Flinders Lane Melbourne) reflecting the Functionalist/Moderne style of the Interwar period.
 The Beehive building has been described as 'one of the most distinctive buildings in Melbourne', while Yoffa House is 'almost modern in concept, the Moderne note is sounded by the 'architectural terracotta' applied to the facade and the portholes intended for its walls' Further flat designs also came in the 1930s such 'Clovelly' at 136 Alma Road, St Kilda of 1938, featuring the Old English style which was a fashionable and romantic style for flats in the period 1919–1941, described as 'a cheery tonic after the rigours of the Great War.'

 In 1937 Plottel was again engaged by the Jewish community to design the Temple Beth Israel in Alma Road, St Kilda.
-This building, like the Footscray substations, is almost modernistic, with little elaboration to the brickwork, though the tall square pillars of the portico still allude to the classical.
+This building, like the Footscray substations, was almost modernistic, with little elaboration to the brickwork, though the tall square pillars of the portico still allude to the classical.

 Later life

-In the late 1930s though is practice was busy, he took time off for nearly a year travelling again in 1938.
-In 1939, with the forced emigration of German and Austrian Jews, Joseph Plottel applied to be naturalised in 1939 (which hinted at an Austrian or Czechoslovakian heritage), and sponsored a number of friends or relatives to escape from countries then controlled by Nazi Germany.
+In the late 1930s though Plottel's practice was busy, he took time off for nearly a year travelling again in 1938.
+In 1939, with the forced emigration of German and Austrian Jews, Joseph Plottel applied to be naturalised in 1939 (which hinted at an Austrian or Czechoslovak heritage), and sponsored a number of friends or relatives to escape from countries then controlled by Nazi Germany.

-His last building appears to be a small speculative house venture in 1941, and though he briefly assisted with an extension to the Ladies' Gallery at the St Kilda Synagogue in 1957–1958, he appears to have lived out a quiet retirement before his death at his home in Toorak on 28 May 1977 aged 93.
+Plottel's last building appears to be a small speculative house venture in 1941, and though he briefly assisted with an extension to the Ladies' Gallery at the St Kilda Synagogue in 1957–1958, he appears to have lived out a quiet retirement before his death at his home in Toorak on 28 May 1977 aged 93.
 His wife Rachel Henrietta Plottel had died in Toorak two years previously on 2 January 1975, aged 88.
 Joseph's parents' names were given as Philip Plottel and Sarah Hyams, while Rachel Henrietta Plottel's Parents' names were given as Maurice Gross and Celine Isaacson.

 List of works

-Plottel's works have been identified from the Art Deco Society article, architectural indexes, and original drawings in the Latrobe Library collection.
+Plottel's works have been identified from the Art Deco Society article, architectural indexes, and original drawings in the State Library of Victoria collection.